resonatehq/resonate/README.md

 ## Install

 Resonate is currently in active development without a formal release cycle.
-We welcome early adopters to play with the [latest build](http://resonatehq.io/download) from main as we work towards our first stable release.
-We appreciate any feedback on your experience to help improve stability and performance in future releases.
+We welcome early adopters to experiment with the [latest build](http://resonatehq.io/download) as we work towards our first stable release.
+Your [feedback](https://github.com/resonatehq/resonate/issues/new/choose) is greatly appreciated.

 ## Getting Started